Abstract-Foundation/examples/contract-deployment/README.md

    cp .env.example .env
    ```

-   Replace the `PRIVATE_KEY` value with your wallet private key.
+   Replace the `PRIVATE_KEY` value with your wallet's private key.

 4. Run the scripts